National Libraries Section

 National libraries often serve as a national forum for international programmes and projects.
 They may have a close relationship with national governments, may be concerned with the development of national information policies, and may act as a conduit for the views of other sectors of the profession.
 Occasionally they also serve the information needs of the legislature directly.

-The Section is sponsoring the National Information and Library Policy Special Interest Group and the National Organizations and International Relations Special Interest Group.
+This Section is sponsoring: National Organizations and International Relations Special Interest Group.